malstraem/vulkan-interop-directx/readme.md

 # Overview

 This repo demonstrates interop between Vulkan and DirectX via embedding the former into WinUI 3 using [VK_KHR_external_memory_win32](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VK_KHR_external_memory_win32.html) extension.

-The example is written naively, step by step (see `VulkanInterop.Initialize`), and basically follows great [Alexander Overvoorde's tutorial](https://vulkan-tutorial.com) for creating resources, but excludes swapchain infrastructure and creates a framebuffer using a shared Direct3D 11 texture.
+It's basically follows great [Alexander Overvoorde's tutorial](https://vulkan-tutorial.com) for creating resources, but excludes swapchain infrastructure and creates a framebuffer using a shared Direct3D 11 texture.

 Whether you are using your own or third party abstractions - it should be easy to adapt the code for use.

+The example is written naively, step by step - see [VulkanInterop.Initialize](source/VulkanInterop.cs#L481).

 [Silk.NET](https://github.com/dotnet/Silk.NET) - bindings used for DirectX and Vulkan calls.